Outstanding Contributions

 Status Quo Successfully!

-Women's rights have been disregarded for a long time, and unfortunately, they are still prevalent today.
-Sharon Weeks, the author of "It Seems to Me: What Young Women May Not Know," observed that many young women are unaware of the history of women's rights and are comfortable with their current status.
-She emphasized the importance of learning about women's rights and challenging the current status quo.
-Young women's lack of interest could harm future generations, including daughters and granddaughters (Weeks, Leader-Telegram, February 19, 2017).
+It's concerning that the long-standing neglect of women's rights still lingers today.
+Sharon Weeks, the author of "It Seems to Me: What Young Women May Not Know," points out that many young women might not be aware of the rich history behind women's rights and often feel quite comfortable with their current status.
+She emphasizes how vital it is to learn about women's rights and to challenge the status quo.
+It's important for young women to understand that their lack of engagement could have repercussions for future generations, including their daughters and granddaughters (Weeks, Leader-Telegram, February 19, 2017).

 A Slideshow of the